 Printing is done using CMYK (Cyan, Magenta, Yellow and blacK) inks, so if you supply your images in RGB (Red, Green, Blue) they will be converted to CMYK.

-RGB (Red, Green, Blue) creates color by combining different colors of light.
+RGB (Red, Green, Blue) mode creates color by combining different colors of light.
 If you look very closely at a TV or computer monitor, every image is made of dots of Red, Green, and Blue lights.
-If you are creating an image to be displayed on a computer, TV, or lighted sign, you would use RGB mode to specify your colors.
+If you are creating an image to be displayed on a computer, TV, or lighted sign, RGB mode would be ideal for specifying your colors.

 Some software programs, such as Adobe Illustrator and Adobe Acrobat have built-in functionality to better represent CMYK colors on computer monitors.
-If you have one of these software programs installed on your computer, that should help you convert and preview the artwork with better accuracy.
+If you have one of these software programs installed on your computer, it can help you convert and preview the artwork with better accuracy.

-You can also use our online design tool to determine the CMYK color code for the desired color.
-For example. the color code for the color on the side panel is: C 100, M 0, Y 35, K 31.
+You can also use our online design tool to determine the CMYK color code for your desired color.
+For example. the color code for the color on this box's front panel is: C 100, M 0, Y 35, K 31.